PseudoPau/ThesisLog/Writing/Operational Manual V2(W7).md

 ---

-This component is inspired by Prof. Revillod's Animanarium, which is originated for training imagination for fantasy stories.
+This component is inspired by Prof. Revillod's Animanarium, which is originated for training imagination for fantasy stories and can best describe the strange familiarity we can feel about our digital age now.
-At this stage, we are going to invent new urban creatures derived from a set of archetypes at various scales by construction and deconstruction using some digital technics.
-These artificial creatures will be a blending of flesh(short life), mechanics(long life), and digital(eternal life).
-These artifacts will be the heroines to participate in the story.
+The pursuit of rationality is important, but it is not the main purpose of this module.
+Therefore no more than 3 hours of adjustment time should be spent on individual individual adjustments after the generation of variants.
+Accept all the imperfections and move on.

 ### Design Methods ###
 **Automatism, Gestural Interpretation, Syntactical**[^g]